-Flux Applications - Transformers
+Flux Applications for Transformers

 For transformer modeling, Flux features numerous tools and capabilities allowing an accurate and efficient computation.
 Dedicated to 2D and 3D electromagnetic and thermal finite elements analysis, Flux enables to simulate electric, magnetic and thermal behavior of the device in static, harmonic and transient states.